 “Thinking positive thoughts for a month when you already have heart disease won’t cure the disease.
 But lowering your stress levels over a period of years with a positive outlook and relaxation techniques could reduce your risk of heart problems.”

-In discussing an early phase of research on what’s known as positive psychology, Harvard’sHealthBeat article quotes University of Pennsylvania psychologist Dr. Martin Seligman and Dr. Christopher Peterson* of the University of Michigan, who identified these three pathways in figuring out what makes us happy:
+In discussing an early phase of research on what’s known as positive psychology, the Harvard article quotes University of Pennsylvania psychologist Dr. Martin Seligman and Dr. Christopher Peterson* at the University of Michigan, who identified these three pathways in figuring out what makes us happy:

 1. Feeling good: Seeking pleasurable emotions and sensations, from the hedonistic model of happiness put forth by Epicurus, which focused on reaching happiness by maximizing pleasure and minimizing pain.
 (Could this be why our pets make us feel so happy?)
 See also: The importance of planning for everyday joy

 2. Engaging fully: Pursuing activities that engage you fully – the state of intense absorption that researcher Dr. Mihaly Csikszentmihalyi dubbed “flow.”
 As filmmaker George Lucas once described talent, it’s “a combination of something you love a great deal and something you can lose yourself in – something that you can start at 9 a.m., look up from your work and it’s 10 o’clock at night …”

 3. Doing good: Searching for meaning outside yourself, tracing back to Aristotle’s notion of eudemonia, which emphasized knowing your true self and acting in accordance with your virtues.